US And Foreign Leaders Praise Jimmy Carters Legacy - UrduPoint

 US And Foreign Leaders Praise Jimmy Carter's Legacy

-Joe Biden led US presidents and other world leaders in paying tribute to Jimmy Carter, who died aged 100

-Washington, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) Joe Biden led US presidents and other world leaders in paying tribute to Jimmy Carter, who died aged 100.
+Washington, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) Joe Biden led US presidents and other world leaders in paying tribute to Jimmy Carter following the centenarian's death.

-"America and the world lost an extraordinary leader, statesman and humanitarian," Biden said in a statement released by the White House on Sunday.
+"America and the world lost an extraordinary leader, statesman and humanitarian," Biden said in a statement Sunday.

-He added later in a televised address that Carter "lived a life measured not by words, but by his deeds."
+He added in a televised address that Carter "lived a life measured not by words but by his deeds."

 "We'd all do well to try and be a little more like Jimmy Carter."